Strakka Racing: 2007 – Beginnings

 The team was founded by Peter Hardman in 2007 to provide a platform for Nick Leventis to compete in contemporary GT racing.
 They entered an ex-works BMW M3 GTR in the Britcar series.
-Leventis was accompanied by Peter Hardman during the course of the season.
+Leventis was accompanied by Peter Hardman during the season.
 Leventis also competed in classic sports car races in a Ferrari 330 P3.

 2008

-For 2008, the team entering the Le Mans Series with an Aston Martin DBR9 in the GT1 class.
+In 2008, the team entered the Le Mans Series with an Aston Martin DBR9 in the GT1 class.
 The team made its début at the 1000 km of Spa with Nick Leventis and Peter Hardman partnering up.
 They finished 24th overall and fourth in class.

-They also entered the 24 Hours of Le Mans with the help from Vitaphone Racing Team.
-The Vitaphone team were not allowed to race their Maserati MC12 as it did not pass the ACO's technical regulations so they raced the DBR9 along with Strakka during Le Mans.
+They also entered the 24 Hours of Le Mans with the help of Vitaphone Racing Team.
+The Vitaphone team was not allowed to race their Maserati MC12 as it did not pass the ACO's technical regulations so they raced the DBR9 along with Strakka during Le Mans.
 Leventis and Hardman shared the car with Alexandre Negrão.
 The car retired with prop shaft failure after 82 laps around the Circuit de la Sarthe.

-The team went on to compete at the 1000 km of Silverstone where the team are based.
+The team went on to compete at the 1000 km of Silverstone where the team is based.
 For the race, Leventis and Hardman were joined by Aston Martin works driver Darren Turner.
-The outcome was the same outcome as the event at Spa; Strakka once again finished in 24th overall and 4th in class.
+The outcome was the same as the event at Spa; Strakka once again finished in 24th overall and 4th in class.

 The team still raced in a few Britcar events and competed at the Britcar 24 Hours in Class 2 with their BMW.
 The usual drivers, Leventis and Hardman, were joined by Allan Simonsen and Christian Vann.
 They finished 13th overall.